 Actual Weight of 37 Water Heaters

-To give you a better idea of how much different water heaters weigh, I put together the chart below that shows the actual weights of 37 popular water heaters by type and capacity.
+The chart below shows the actual weights of 37 popular water heaters by type and capacity.

 Note: GPM means Gallons Per Minute.
 It measures the amount of water a tankless water heater can heat per minute.